MISP/MISP/docs/INSTALL.rhel7.md

 {!generic/recommended.actions.md!}

-### 11/ LIEF Installation
-*lief* is required for the Advanced Attachment Handler and requires manual compilation

-The installation is explained in section **[3.01](https://misp.github.io/MISP/INSTALL.rhel7/#301-download-misp-code-using-git-in-varwww-directory)**

-### 12/ Known Issues
+### 11/ Known Issues
-## 12.01/ Workers cannot be started or restarted from the web page
+## 11.01/ Workers cannot be started or restarted from the web page
 Possible also due to package being installed via SCL, attempting to start workers through the web page will result in error.
 Worker's can be restarted via the CLI using the following command.
 ```bash
 systemctl restart misp-workers.service